aaron-grau/curic/ruby/projects/chess/README.md

 ## Phase III: `Pieces`

 There are many different kinds of pieces in chess, and each moves a specific way.
-Based on their moves, they can be placed in three
+Based on their moves, they can be placed in four
 categories:

 0. Sliding pieces (Bishop/Rook/Queen)
 0. Stepping pieces (Knight/King)
 0. The pawn (do this last)

-You should also have a `NullPiece` class (which still inherits from `Piece`) that includes [the `singleton` module][singleton].
-The null piece instance can then occupy any 'empty' spaces on the board.
-The `NullPiece` will not need a reference to the `Board` - in fact it's `initialize` method should take no arguments.
-Make sure you have a way to read it's `color` and `symbol`.
+0. The null piece (occupies the 'empty' spaces)

 Start by writing a `Piece` parent class that contains the